-Video presentations are the most effective, fastest and easiest way to convey a message to an audience.
-Last year, 74% of internet traffic was comprised of video material.
+Video presentations are the most effective, fastest and easiest way to convene a message to an audience.
+Last year, 74% of internet traffic comprised video material.
 By 2020, online videos will make up more than 80% of all consumer internet traffic, yet only 4% of presenters use video during their presentations.

 Make sure the video you want to upload into your presentation is in a format compatible with your version of PowerPoint.
 The latest versions of Microsoft Office like 2010, 2013 and 2016 accept more video formats – Windows Video File (.asf), Windows Video (.avi), Adobe Flash (.swf), MP4 Video (.mp4, .m4v, .mov), Movie (.mpg or .mpeg), Windows Media Video File (.wmv).

-How to embed a video in PowerPoint, 3-point tutorial
+3-point tutorial on how to embed a video in PowerPoint

 STEP 1.
 Getting Started

 DRAG and DROP the video onto the slide or CLICK on INSERT, on the top left of the menu.

 On the top right corner of the drop down menu click on

 SELECT MOVIE BROWSER, MOVIE FROM FILE, or ONLINE MOVIE, according to the place from where you are uploading your video

 PLAY with the settings on the VIDEO FORMAT TOOLBAR to make sure it plays the way you want it to.
 For example: SELECT SIMPLE FRAME, BLACK or DOUBLE FRAME WHITE